kailash-manasarovar/statement/docs/timeline/2025/december.md

 - I'm feeling well too; free of a lot of the year's poison and toxins.
 - I go for a nap in the afternoon.
 - I'm not tired, I just need to rest for a bit.
-- I've been lying down a short while and I suddenly see something in my mind's eye which causes me unease.
+- I've been lying down a short while and I suddenly see something in my mind's eye which causes me unease...
 - I'm in my bed at Carrer Furs.
 - Sitting on the left side of the bed to me is a man.
 - He has no shirt on.